tw4l/brunnhilde/README.md

 ```

-For file paths containing spaces in directory names, enclose the entire path in single or double quotes, or (in versions 1.4.1+) make sure spaces are escaped properly (e.g. `CCA\ Finding\ Aid\ Demo\`).
+For file paths containing spaces in directory names, enclose the entire path in single or double quotes or make sure spaces are escaped properly (e.g. `CCA\ Finding\ Aid\ Demo\`).

-In Brunnhilde 1.4.1+, Brunnhilde will accept absolute or relative paths for source and destination.
+Brunnhilde will accept absolute or relative paths for source and destination.

 Example commands:
 `brunnhilde.py -z "/home/bcadmin/Desktop/Folder to Scan" /home/bcadmin/Desktop brunnhilde-test-0` :  will result in a new directory "brunnhilde-test-0" on the BitCurator desktop containing various reports on input source "Folder to Scan".